Several Beijing districts shut schools as China COVID cases rise

 China's recent efforts to make its COVID-19 curbs more targeted have sparked investor hopes of a more significant easing even as China faces its first winter battling the highly transmissible Omicron variant.

-Many analysts expect such a shift to begin only in March or April, however, with the government arguing that President Xi Jinping's signature zero-COVID policy saves lives.
+Many analysts expect such a shift to begin only in March or April, however, with the government arguing that President Xi Jinping's signature zero-COVID policy saves lives and is necessary to prevent the healthcare system being overwhelmed.

-Capital Economics wrote in a Monday note that it only expects and exit from zero-COVID in the second half of 2023.
+Oxford Economics said it only expects and exit from zero-COVID in the second half of 2023, with vaccination rates for the elderly still comparatively low.

-"From an epidemiological and political perspective, we do not think the country is ready yet to open up," it said.
+"From an epidemiological and political perspective, we do not think the country is ready yet to open up," it said in a Monday report.

+Hao Hong, chief economist at GROW Investment Group, said in a separate note a gradual and managed reopening may already be underway, with rounds of back and forth as China "crosses the river while feeling the stones".

+"Despite the mounting challenges, it is not a question of whether China will reopen, but a question of over how long a period and how best to manage to minimize healthcare costs and potential lives lost," he said.
+"We assign a probability of 4/5 to the gradual reopening scenario."

 ((bernard.orr@thomsonreuters.com))